 “I’ve been inspired by the beauty of Decatur’s parks and people,” Aaron said, “and I want to tell an optimistic and engaging story with my digital sculpture, Learning Curve.
 This has been both a rewarding and challenging project that I hope will bring an interesting, interactive feature to the park for years to come.”

 People’s Choice Award

-The 2016 winner of the People’s Choice Award goes to Please Sit Down, Read Me a Story by Douglas Guizenga.
+The 2016 winner of the People’s Choice Award went to Please Sit Down, Read Me a Story by Douglas Guizenga.
 Mr. Guizenga, from Interlochen, MI., received $2,500.
 Renee Stivers and Shataea Irons of Decatur each won $250 for participating in the contest.
-Congratulations!

 Click HERE for more information about Scovill Sculpture Park!